Josh Donaldson Player Props: Yankees vs. Red Sox

-After going 0-for-4 in his last game, Josh Donaldson and the New York Yankees take on the Boston Red Sox (who will start Garrett Whitlock) at 7:05 PM ET on Friday.
+Josh Donaldson -- 1-for-4 with a home run and an RBI in his last game -- will be in action for the New York Yankees versus the Boston Red Sox, with Tanner Houck on the hill, on June 10 at 7:35 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the White Sox.
+In his last game, he notched a home run while going 1-for-4 against the Red Sox.

 Josh Donaldson Game Info & Props vs. the Red Sox